 We use a faecal worm egg count kit in the UK to measure worm burdens in dogs using the McMaster technique.
 Essentially, the lab takes the poo sample you’ve sent in, puts some of it into a salt suspension and waits for the poo to separate from the eggs.
 The poo sinks to the bottom and the eggs float to the top.
 The eggs are counted under the microscope through a grid, the eggs are counted within the grid and there is your EPG (eggs per gram) count.

+You need a separate kit as it's a different test and it's just as simple as doing a wormcount test.
 The lungworm test measures larvae not eggs, using the Baermann Test, similar in principle to the worm test, but looking for larvae.
 The poo sample is suspended in solution normally for 2-3 hours but can take longer.